jtmorrison93/School-Projects-and-Portfolio/README.md

 # School-Projects-and-Portfolio
-School projects
+Projects that I completed in school

+Anuglar.Js folder contains a project I completed in Angular.Js and utilizes Express, Handlebars, and MongoDB.

+the Javascript folder is vanilla javascript, HTML and CSS.

-Most programs are console based.
+Most java programs are console based.
 Please paste source code in an IDE and run.

+Sql folder contains source code for databases created.